Cori Bush: 2022

 In 2022, Bush ran for reelection to the seat.
 She was challenged by Steve Roberts, state senator, who received support from previous representative Lacy Clay.
 Bush won the Democratic primary with almost 70% of the vote.

 2024

 In 2024, Bush ran for reelection to the seat.
 On August 6, 2024, Bush lost the Democratic primary to Wesley Bell, the prosecuting attorney of St. Louis County.
 The primary was the second most-expensive House primary in history, with $9 million in spending against Bush from United Democracy Project, AIPAC's super PAC.
 The organization targeted Bush after her criticism of Israel during the Gaza war.
 Bush was the second member of the Squad defeated in a Democratic primary in 2024 following George Latimer's defeat of Jamaal Bowman.

+2026

+In October 2025, Bush announced her candidacy to reclaim her former congressional seat in the 2026 midterm elections in a rematch against Wesley Bell.
+She lost by an even greater margin in the Democratic primary.